-OpenSearch Security for Aiven for OpenSearch® beta#
+OpenSearch Security for Aiven for OpenSearch®#

 OpenSearch Security is a powerful feature that enhances the security of your OpenSearch service.
 By enabling OpenSearch Security management, you can implement fine-grained access controls, SAML authentication, and audit logging to track and analyze activities within your OpenSearch environment.

 With OpenSearch Security enabled, you can manage user access and permissions directly from the OpenSearch Dashboard, giving you full control over your service’s security.

 You must use the OpenSearch Security Dashboard or OpenSearch Security API for managing user authentication and access control after enabling OpenSearch Security management.

 Once enabled, OpenSearch Security management cannot be disabled.
 If you need assistance disabling OpenSearch Security management, contact Aiven support.

 To implement basic and simplified access control, you can use Aiven’s Access Control Lists (ACL) to manage user roles and permissions.

 OpenSearch Security is a versatile and valuable feature that can meet the needs of a wide range of customers.
 Some common use cases for this feature include:

 If you use an identity management software like Okta or Azure AD, you can use SAML integration to access your OpenSearch Dashboard through your identity provider.
 With this feature, you won’t need to create and manage separate login credentials for OpenSearch, simplifying the authentication process.